morcs/beautiful-jekyll/_posts/reducer.md

 So can a program that does anything useful be represented as a pure function?

 In some cases they obviously can.
-A `bash` command for example.
-The `wc` command takes a file as input and outputs the number of words in the file.
+The `bash` command `wc` for example takes a file as input and returns the number of words in the file as output.
 Given the same file it'll always return the same number.
-You can easily imagine an infinitely long table that lists every possible sequence and combination of text characters in the left hand column, and a count of the number of words in that text in the right-hand column.
+You can easily imagine an infinitely long table with a row for every possible sequence of text characters, mapped to the number of words in that text.